mopatell/stellars-MUFG/README.md

 *   **Automated Data Ingestion:** Implements an ETL pipeline to ingest and process a wide variety of data, including climate data, market trends, and policy information.
 *   **APRA Compliance Focused:** Designed to ensure that all risk assessments and policy recommendations are in line with APRA's regulatory standards.
 *   **Explainable AI (XAI):** Integrates SHAP and LIME to provide clear and understandable explanations for all AI-driven decisions, which is crucial for regulatory audits and building trust with stakeholders.
-*   **Advanced Analytics:** Employs anomaly detection and time-series analysis to identify unusual patterns and predict future risks based on dynamic factors.

 ## How It Works